dasdgw/Genesis_MiSTer/README.md

-# SEGA Megadrive/Genesis for MiSTer.
+# SEGA Megadrive/Genesis for DE10-Standard Edition of MiSTer.

 This is the port of fpgagen core.